Dear band or musician

 Inkwell Arts is our second smaller venue.
 It is run by Leeds Mind and is a creative arts space based at the former Shoulder of Mutton pub.
 It is open to everyone and has a performance area that holds around 50 people with a small coffee bar.
 It also has a Yamaha U1 upright piano and a small pa system.
 Seven Jazz run regular Sunday afternoons here alternating with Seven Arts, providing an opportunity for smaller acoustic jazz groups.

 You can check out the previous bands who have played for us by clicking on our YouTube links.

-Apart from gigs and concerts we also run three jazz workshops - an instrumental workshop on alternate Saturday afternoons at Seven Arts, an improvisation group and, for singers, our "Jazz Voices" choir on alternate Monday evenings at Inkwell.
+Apart from gigs and concerts we also run three jazz workshops - an instrumental workshop on alternate Sunday mornings at Inkwell, and, for singers, our "Jazz Voices" choir on alternate Monday evenings at Inkwell.
 Many of our workshop participants also attend jam session and workshop events held elsewhere in Leeds as well.